Lawyers: Egypt filmmaker who mocked president dies in prison

 There was no immediate comment from the Interior Ministry, which oversees Egypt’s prison system.

 Police forces arrested the young filmmaker in March 2018 after he directed a music video by Ramy Essam, an Egyptian musician exiled in Sweden.
-The video featured a song that mocked the general-turned president and condemned alleged government corruption.
+The video featured a song that mocked the general-turned president, comparing him to a fruit date and condemning alleged government corruption.

 Khaled Ali, a rights lawyer, said Habash should have been released two months ago after serving the maximum jail time during pending investigations.